Expert Cataract Surgery in St. Louis

 What are the benefits of cataract surgery?

-Good vision is often vital to an enjoyable lifestyle.
-Numerous research studies show that cataract surgery enables patients to once again enjoy their favorite activities, including reading, sewing, playing cards, and golfing.
-Patients also feel more confident and safe driving during the day and at night.
-Those who have had cataract surgery often report that their quality-of-life greatly improves after the procedure.
+Good vision is essential for a healthy lifestyle.
+Numerous studies show that cataract surgery enables you to enjoy your favorite activities again, including reading, sewing, playing cards, and golfing.
+Many people feel more confident and safe driving and report that their quality of life improves after the procedure.

 Will I still have to wear glasses after cataract surgery?

-Whether glasses or contacts are needed after your procedure depends on the type of lens implant you choose.
-Patients who choose to implant monofocal lenses will have to wear glasses for either distance or up-close work since monofocal lenses are designed to focus only at one distance.
-Patients who choose to upgrade to premium multifocal lenses will have a broader range of vision and more freedom from glasses.
+Whether glasses or contacts are needed after your procedure depends on the type of lens implant you receive.
+If you choose mono-focal lenses, you must wear glasses for either distance or up-close work since these lenses focus only at one distance.
+If you upgrade to premium multifocal lenses, you will have a broader range of vision and more freedom from glasses.

 How long will it take for my vision to become normal?